 Our blood contains oxygen and which is supplied to all parts of our body including the muscles that are in charge of physical activity in the body.
 So after blood donation, one may experience transient weakness due to a decrease in oxygen supply to the muscles.

-This also explains why body builders and sports men don not donate blood as often as normal people.
+This also explains why bodybuilders and sportsmen do not donate blood as often as normal people.

 The last disadvantage is in cases of some people with specific occupations like drivers, pilots, scaffolding, etc. They are at risk of fainting at work after blood donation and could put the lives of many in Danger.